VILLASframework/documentation/docs/node/nodes/rtp.md

 ### netem (dictionary)

-Enables and configures the network emulation qeueing discipline.
+Enables and configures the network emulation queuing discipline.

 For more information see also: [Netem Emulation](../netem.md)